What is EAM (enterprise asset management)?

 drop in maintenance costs

-- Oil and gas: These global organizations must manage assets located in plants, refineries, and field sites across a range of areas – from heavily populated urban neighborhoods to extremely remote sites.
+- Oil and gas: These global organisations must manage assets located in plants, refineries, and field sites across a range of areas – from heavily populated urban neighborhoods to extremely remote sites.
 Oil and gas companies use EAM processes that incorporate sensor data, IoT, edge computing, and advanced analytics to acquire, install, and manage their assets.

 - Railways: In the midst of a technology evolution, the railway industry is shifting from legacy systems to digital EAM solutions.
-With a dedicated analytical platform for asset data management, analysis, visualization, and decision-making, rail operators can manage the entire lifecycle of assets, achieving higher mechanical efficiency, asset availability, and lower maintenance costs.
+With a dedicated analytical platform for asset data management, analysis, visualisation, and decision-making, rail operators can manage the entire lifecycle of assets, achieving higher mechanical efficiency, asset availability, and lower maintenance costs.

 - Utilities: With a mix of fixed and linear assets, utilities must ensure employees and equipment are safeguarded while serving their local communities.
 Assets are located across plants, power stations, and in rugged and remote outdoor locations.
 EAM supports the industry’s reliability-centered maintenance model by providing benchmarking capabilities, continuous documentation and data management, and collaboration on planned and operational asset performance.